0xDBFB7/ionprinter/documents/field_solver.md

 It is also helpful to define the 'residual'.

 $$

 $$

+This is somewhat like the R^2 value in statistics: it describes how well a certain mesh is described by the equation.

+If you just want a fast stopping criteria, you can cheat by subtracting each iteration of the solver from the previous one; the largest difference is a fast stopping criteria on vector processors.

 (confusingly, some appear to define the residual backwards, as F-Ab.
 This is equivalent, it just means the corrections have to be applied with -).

 Now, how are electrodes applied to this grid?
 Simple: the points within the electrode are not updated after a smoothing sweep.
 Adjacent points still use these boundary values in the arms of their stencils.
 The residuals must also be zeroed in the boundaries.

+Electrode shapes are known as island boundaries.
+Applying multigrid to island boundaries can become tricky, especially in corners:

+You can see that the corner has been lost when restricting to a coarser grid, preventing rapid convergence.
+There are two ways to fix this:

+- A modified boundary restriction (by none other than walt disney studios!)
+- Running a smoother on just the outside of the boundaries.
 <https://people.eecs.berkeley.edu/~demmel/cs267/lecture24/lecture24.html>